 Note: Since AFCA becomes operational on 1 November 2018, the Superannuation Complaints Tribunal can no longer accept new complaints about super matters.
 Pre-November 2018 complaints cannot be transferred from the SCT to AFCA, instead they are dealt with by the SCT.
 Any complaints withdrawn from the SCT cannot be relodged with AFCA.

 The SCT continues to operate for a period alongside AFCA to resolve its existing backlog of complaints.
-(For information on how the SCT operates, see SuperGuide article Super complaints: What happens when your super fund lets you down?)
+(For information on how the SCT operates, see SuperGuide article How to make a complaint about your super fund)

 Higher monetary limits, but (mostly) the same remedies